(Learning goals written by Claude, Sonnet 4.6, Anthropic)

 \[F=\dfrac{k Q_{1} Q_{2}}{r^{2}} \nonumber \]

 From this force, all the electrostatic interactions listed above are derived.
-The magnitude of the attractions for these electrostatic interactions depends on the way charge is distributed in the attracting species.
+The magnitude of the attractions for these electrostatic interactions depends on the way the charge is distributed in the attracting species.
 We will explore these in depth in Chapter 2.4.

-Water as a reactant: Acids and Bases
+Water as a Reactant: Acids and Bases

 Water, acting as a base, can react with strong and weak acids.
-Examples of reactions of a strong acid (\(\ce{HCl}\)) and weak acids (acetic acids and ammonium) with water as a base are shown in Figure \(\PageIndex{5}\).
+Examples of reactions of a strong acid (\(\ce{HCl}\)) and weak acids (acetic acid and ammonium) with water as a base are shown in Figure \(\PageIndex{5}\).

 Figure \(\PageIndex{5}\): Reaction of acids with water as a base